ibm-garage/node-garage-utils/README.md

 facilitate handling these errors, while treating other, unrecognized errors as internal server errors.

+#### errors.ResponseError(status, message, [{ detail, code, cause }])

+Constructor for a response error, which has a numeric status and a message.
+You can also set an additional detail text, an error code, and/or a cause (usually another error) via an options object.

 #### errors.responseError(status, message, [{ detail, code, cause }])

-Creates a new `Error` instance with a numeric status and a message.
-You can also set an additional detail text, an error code, and/or a cause (usually another error) via an options object.
+Creates a new `ResponseError` instance with a numeric status and a message and, optionally, an additional detail text, an error code, and/or a cause (usually another error).

 ```
 const err = errors.responseError(500, "Internal server error", {